cambridge-cares/TheWorldAvatar/Agents/RxnOptGoalAgent/README.md

 &nbsp;
 ## 4. Agent integration test
 As this agent activates a bunch of derivation agents that interacting with the knowledge graph and the real world automatically, extra care should be taken before any deployment.
-A few integration tests are provided in the `tests` repository to make sure everything is working as expected: in silico local test, in silico dockerised test, physical local test, physical dockerised.
+A few integration tests are provided in the `tests` repository to make sure everything is working as expected: in silico local test, in silico dockerised test, and physical dockerised.
+While all fixtures and utility functions are provided in the `conftest.py` file.
+Furthermore, a few relevant folders are provided in the tests folder.
+- `dummy_services_secrets` folder: credential files for basic auth of the knowledge graph
+- `env_files` folder: env files for all agents involved in the integration tests
+- `test_triples` folder: test triples for dummy data

 To perform the integration test with agent instances created locally in memory, one first need to set up the virtual envrionment following the below section.